 Costs of Magento Add-Ons

 Magento extensions can cost anywhere between $50 to $1,000.
 Prices usually vary depending upon the features of the extension and the cost charged by the agency that develops it.

 To get custom extensions developed, you will need a team of developers with considerable knowledge of Magento.

 That said, there are a lot of free extensions too that you can use to save cost.

 Costs of WooCommerce Add-Ons

 You simply can’t beat WooCommerce when it comes to plugins and addons.
-Because it’s WordPress-powered, you get access to more than 55,000 plugins.
-We have compiled a list of more than 250 WordPress plugins that you may want to use.
+I say this because it’s WordPress-powered.
+If you don’t know, with WordPress, you get access to more than 55,000 plugins.
+We have compiled a list of more than 250 WordPress free and paind plugins that you may want to check out.

 If you want custom features, you can expect to pay anywhere between $400-$8,000.